Before Evan start or even thought about cheating, he scanned his surroundings with calculated caution.

 On the far side, Eric leaned casually in his chair, copying answers straight off the smartest student in our class without a shame.

+Evan almost burst out laughing but had to cover his mouth to hide it.
+"What the hell are these two doing?"
+Evan added.
 "I thought we had a plan.
 A proper plan.
 And now they're just winging it on their own like complete idiots."

-Sliding one leg over the other, he angled his paper discreetly beneath his knee, shielding it from view.
+And then sliding one leg over the other, he angled his paper discreetly beneath his knee, shielding it from view from there advisor.
 His fingers slipped his phone free, screen dimmed to its lowest brightness.
-His gaze flickered constantly left, right, forward.
-Sabhano was scribbling, Eric still shamelessly leeching answers.
-"Pathetic," Evan thought, though deep down, he knew he wasn't much better.

 With a quick motion, Evan snapped pictures of both sides of his test paper.
 Before the exam began, he had already reminded his friends to connect to the school's Wi-Fi, a tip that now paid off.
-'Straight access to the internet.
-Straight access to AI."
-He smirked at his own foresight.

 Then his phone buzzed.

-Then came the problem-solving portion, only five questions, but the kind that demanded formulas, steps of how you solve it, real work.
-Evan snapped another picture and typed again: "Solve this and show the formulas and the steps on how you solved it clearly."
+Then came the problem-solving portion of the test, only five questions, but the kind that demanded formulas, steps of how you solve it, a real work.

 The gym was eerily silent, broken only by the scratching of pens and the occasional cough.
 The air smelled faintly of paper and ink.

-Thirty minutes passed.
-He traded quiet signals and scribbled notes with Sabhano and Eric, slipping answers back and forth like contraband.
-By then, most of their sheets were filled with answer from AI.
 The tense silence of the gym began to fracture as murmurs rose, chairs creaked, and the scratching of pens slowed.
 And Also the sound of the test paper.

 But it wasn't over yet the last hurdle was CPAR subject.

 Back in his seat, Evan sighed as he scribbled his name onto a fresh test sheet.
 This time, he didn't bother cheating.
 The questions weren't math-heavy nor dreaded formulas or problems.
 Just analysis, reflections, and common sense.
-That, Evan had plenty of.
-Confident, he wrote with ease.
+That, Evan had plenty of, confident, he wrote with ease.

 Half an hour later, he and his friends were done again and they hand their papers.
 Together, they hauled their heavy metal chairs back to their room, the screech of dragging legs echoing through the halls.